lukecav/gravityformsrestapi/README.md

 ## Authentication

-The recommended and supported method of authentication is using OAuth 1.0a.
-For information on this, see the following:
+The recommended and supported methods of authentication are OAuth 1.0a or WordPress cookie authentication.
+For information on these, see the following:

 [Gravity Forms REST API Authentication](https://www.gravityhelp.com/documentation/article/web-api/#authentication)